Optimal Matching Strategies in Two-sided Markets: A Mean Field Approach: Numerical Results of Matching Model

-The number of iterations $n$ is more than $600$ in this experiment such that the total relative error $\mathcal{E}$ is less than $10^{-4}$.

-\Cref{mfr.fig:VAVB_xy} shows the value functions (also represent the agents' optimal thresholds) $V_\bA$ and $V_\bB$ respectively, plotted against their quality levels $x$ and $y$ at selected times.
-The monotonicity in $x$ (or $y$) is consistent with our rigorous analysis.
+\Cref{mfr.fig:VAVB_xy} shows the value functions (which also represent the agents' optimal thresholds) $V_\bA$ and $V_\bB$ respectively, plotted against their quality levels $x$ and $y$ at selected times.
+The monotonicity in $x$ (or $y$) is consistent with our theoretical results.

 However, the relationship between $V_\bA$ (or $V_\bB$) and time $t$ exhibits distinct patterns across agent types.
 For job seekers (see the left panel of \Cref{mfr.fig:VAVB_xy}), the value functions (optimal thresholds) $V_\bA$ for low-ability job seekers show negligible variation over time.
 This is because their probability of securing a job is very low, causing their value functions to be predominantly determined by the running utility.
 In contrast, job seekers of medium to high ability exhibit a discernible declining trend in their value functions (and optimal thresholds) as time progresses.
 This reflects the effect of time discounting and reduced future opportunities.
 The longer one waits, the fewer opportunities remain, so the thresholds for accepting a match drop accordingly.
 These findings are consistent with those in \cite[Section II]{mccall1970economics}.